sahajananddigital/sahajanand-server/clients/README.md

    docker-compose -f clients/your-client-name/docker-compose.yml up -d --build
    ```

+## Client Types

+### PHP Clients (e.g., client1)

+- Each PHP client uses PHP 8.2-FPM with Nginx
+- Requires `Dockerfile`, `nginx.conf`, and application files
+- Port 80 is exposed for Nginx (which communicates with PHP-FPM internally)
+- Supervisor manages both Nginx and PHP-FPM processes in the container

+### Non-PHP Clients (e.g., ERPNext)

+- Can use official Docker images or custom Dockerfiles
+- Configuration depends on the application type
+- See individual client README files for specific setup instructions

 ## Notes

 - Each client has its own `docker-compose.yml` file for isolated configuration
-- Each client uses PHP 8.2-FPM with Nginx
-- Port 80 is exposed for Nginx (which communicates with PHP-FPM internally)
 - All clients connect to the shared `web` network (created by the main docker-compose.yml) for Traefik routing
 - SSL certificates are automatically provisioned via Let's Encrypt
 - Security headers and gzip compression are applied by default
-- Supervisor manages both Nginx and PHP-FPM processes in the container
-- The main `docker-compose.yml` only contains Traefik; all client services are in their respective folders
+- The main `docker-compose.yml` contains Traefik, MySQL, and Redis; all client services are in their respective folders

 ## Database Support